junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ## Chap 8 Death At Winter Quay

+> (Dean POV)(Act 3 climax)
+>
 > Liberty continue attack, all think no way out, Dean trust Cas, ask them all for faith, look away from Cas for a sec, Cas disappear, Liberty & other statues disappear, Cas move back, still statue
 >
 > Doctor wants to sonic Cas, Dean furious, think Doctor wants to hurt/destroy him, but actually to link his time energy to call Tardis, can bring them all back to 2012 (but can't cure Cas)
 >
 > Dean finalizes the decision to suicide to save Cas (hesitant for saving world, determined if it saves Cas)
 >
-> Dean/Rory argue who to sacrifice
+> Dean/Rory argue who to sacrifice, Amy/Rory willing jump together
 >
 > a few deliberate blink scene sequence, Cas move to him, want to hug but can't, weeping/crying, Dean jump the building
 >
 > (for a sec make it looks like not working)

+### draft notes

+Dean's strongest reason to sacrifice instead of Amy/Rory: You have each other, I have no one now.
+If it doesn't work, try something else, help him, and maybe let my brother know. (give Doctor his phone)

 ## Chap 9 Last Farewell

+> (Dean POV)(Act 3 wrapping up)
+>
 > timeline reset, everyone back to 2012, Doctor confirm time flux explosion kill most weeping angels, Dean worry about *most* may not include Cas.
 Not see Cas immediately, Dean panick
 >
 > Cas finally show up (late bc disoriented), actually weeping (not sculpture) because he overjoy Dean is alive but hate to see him die for him